 Let’s say it clear: you will hardly find a medical specialist who does not recommend Kefir consumption during pregnancy.

-During this sensitive period, the woman’s body undergoes significant changes related to the fetus’s growth development.
-Therefore, it is recommended that all expecting mothers reconsider their diet, emphasizing natural products, and fermented dairy products must occupy a special place on the menu.
+During the sensitive period of pregnancy, the woman’s body undergoes significant changes related to the fetus’ growth and development.
+Therefore, it is recommended that all expecting mothers reconsider their diet, emphasizing natural products, and fermented dairy products such as milk Kefir must occupy a special place on the menu.

-Why fermented dairies?
-Well, simply because fermented dairy products uniquely combine some critically important nutrients, minerals, and vitamins, with a long list of probiotics with undoubtedly positive effects to both the mum and the baby.
+Why fermented dairy?
+Well, simply because fermented dairy products uniquely combine some critically important nutrients, minerals, and vitamins, with a long list of probiotics with undoubtedly positive effects on both the mum and the baby.

 And, of course, amongst all fermented dairies, Kefir should occupy the most prominent place.